zhijieshi/cse3666/faq/frame-pointer.md

     sw      x0, 0(sp)     # initialzie a local variable, say, i, to 0
 ```

-We used `sp` as the base register in our examples because our code is simple.
+We use `sp` as the base register in our examples because our code is simple.
 If
 `sp` changes during the function, we would have to adjust the offset.
 For example,

 ```